-- o the Project design's technical features and specifications of all major equipment, including capacity and forecast annual energy supply from the battery energy storage system and the Proponent's thermal generation system, both to and from the Newfoundland and Labrador Interconnected System.
-This would serve to inform operational considerations with respect to interconnection to the province's electrical grid and the potential need for further development of existing facilities to integrate the Project and associated cost impacts; - o the geographical footprint and routing to assess proximity to existing infrastructure and any consequential risk of interference, including but not limited to the province's high voltage direct current infrastructure; and - o demonstration that access to the energy required from the electrical grid has been secured from NL Hydro.
+- components of the province's existing electrical infrastructure in the study areas; - the Project design's technical features and specifications of all major equipment, including capacity and forecast annual energy supply from the battery energy storage system and the Proponent's thermal generation system, both to and from the Newfoundland and Labrador Interconnected System.
+This would serve to inform operational considerations with respect to interconnection to the province's electrical grid and the potential need for further development of existing facilities to integrate the Project and associated cost impacts; - the geographical footprint and routing to assess proximity to existing infrastructure and any consequential risk of interference, including but not limited to the province's high voltage direct current infrastructure; and - demonstration that access to the energy required from the electrical grid has been secured from NL Hydro.